team-GET-2022/pinballdate-frontend/README.md

 **Version**: 1.0.0

 ## Overview
-Pinball Date provides users with the ability to locate pinball machines near their location and restaurants around the pinball establishments.
+Pinball Date provides users with the ability to locate pinball machines near their location and restaurants around the selected pinball establishments.
 You can make a date of it!
 Users can also save their favorite pinball establishments to their account using an Auth0 login.

 ## Getting Started
 To begin using Pinball Date, [visit the website](https://pinballdate.netlify.app) and type an address into the search bar.